linuxdeepin/deepin-devicemanager/deepin-devicemanager/assets/deepin-devicemanager/device-manager/en_US/device-manager.md

 ## Device Information

-The information displayed by Device Manager is related to the computer hardware.
-If your computer is connected to devices such as mouse and keyboard, the corresponding device information will be displayed.
+The information displayed by Device Manager is related to the computer hardwares.
+If your computer is connected to a mouse, keyboard, etc., the corresponding device information is displayed.
 If multiple devices of the same type are detected, the device information is displayed in a list.
-The following contents are for reference only, please refer to the actual situation.
+The following content is for reference only, please refer to the actual situation.

 ### Overview

 1. On the main interface, click **Overview**.
-2. View the information of kernel and all hardware.
+2. You can see a list containing **CPU**, **Motherboard**, **Memory** and so on in this interface, and summary info.

 ![0|overview](fig/overview.png)